 Facts About Our Work in Trinidad

-Food For The Poor has been in Trinidad for 30 years and began building homes there in 2005.
+Food For The Poor has been in Trinidad for 31 years and began building homes there in 2005.
 The charity partners with the Living Water Community in Port of Spain, which has been serving in Trinidad since 1975.

-- As of August 2017, Food For The Poor has shipped 44 tractor-trailer loads
+- In 2017, Food For The Poor has shipped 70 tractor-trailer loads

 - We work with six Angels Of Hope orphanages

 Food For The Poor works with six orphanages as part of the Angels Of Hope program.
 Through the Angels Of Hope program, 63 children receive shelter, loving care and an education.

 Food For The Poor has built 563 housing units for the poor in Trinidad.
 These sturdy homes provide shelter, safety and brighter futures for families in need.